 Social studies class in elementary grades serves as an extension of the VA S.O.L.
 State Standard.
 The Common Core State Standard inherently have social studies materials under the ELA curriculum of reading, writing and critical thinking.
 Al Madina goes beyond the State Standards in social studies and gives our students specific historical and social context that not only align with Virginia’s history, but also Islamic history, U.S. history, philosophy and civics at the national and international level.

-Students at Al Madina would have the opportunity to learn, according to the State Standards, customary skills in physical and health education that which will motivate them to move regularly and treat their body well.
-Students would understand that they must keep their body well as it is a trust given by Allah.
+Students at Al Madina have the opportunity to learn, according to the State Standards, customary skills in physical and health education that which will motivate them to move regularly and treat their bodies well.
+Students are guided through textbooks and supportive resources, as it is a trust given by Allah.
 Students will learn to stay fit through the play of physical games and develop sportsmanship and cooperation by the learning of the rules of the game and displaying fair play.
 In addition to physical education, there is a component of health education that is also covered by the VA SOLs. topics include how to maintain great dental health, physical health, how to prevent bullying and preserving great family and social relationships.

 Students at Al Madina would have the opportunity to learn and express various medium of art.
 Islamic culture have always been enriched with distingushed work of art such as the Dome of the Rock, Taj Mahal and the Calligraphy of Qur’anic verses.
 Al Madina will incorporate such fascinating examples in addition to other activities.
 These activities would include, but not limited to coloring, sketching, drawing, painting, singing of nasheed, craft making, and calligraphy.